 Nusa Lembongan is a great place to bring children of all ages.
 It’s a very safe island and the locals adore children.
 Be sure to always supervise your children when swimming as the tidal movements and currents can cause issues when unaware of the changing conditions.
 Choosing your accommodation to suit the needs of your children is one way to ensure the whole family have a great holiday.
 Decide if you are best suited to a resort style set up with a larger swimming pool or prefer a villa with a private pool.

 Nusa Lembongan is approximately a 30 minute boat trip form Sanur, Bali.
-Boats also travel to and from the Gili Islands.
+Boats leave 4 times daily.
 Depending on your flight schedule or travel plans it is sometimes necessary to overnight in Bali to make connecting boat / flight times.
-Please take a look at our transfers page for detailed information about boat options to and from Nusa Lembongan.
+Please take a look at our boat transfers page for detailed information about boat options to and from Nusa Lembongan.

 The island receives good 3 G coverage by all the major Indonesian networks.
 As with all international destinations be mindful of the cost of making calls from mobiles.